Superpowered-AI/Web-Prompt-Generator/README.md

 # Web-Prompt-Generator
-Harnessing DuckDuckGo using PyDuck to create AI prompts for any AI
+Harnessing DuckDuckGo using DuckPy to create AI prompts for any AI